 Comparison at a glance

-Research shows teams that use historical data can improve accuracy by up to 30%, and detailed bottom-up approaches can reduce deviation to around 7%.
+Research shows teams that use historical data and parametric models can improve estimate accuracy, and detailed bottom-up approaches can significantly reduce deviation1.

 Hidden Variables That Inflate Budgets